-How to Remove and ID Chickweed.
+How to ID and Remove Chickweed.

 Both the annual Common Chickweed (Stellaria media) and perennial Mouse-Ear Chickweed (Cerastium fontanum) look very similar.
 However, they have different leaf and stem characteristics.